Brett-Tanner/Journal/Feb_23.md

 - [] Event booking rework
     - [] Add ability to select time slots from list and have them appear at the bottom of the event page
+        - Probably do this by rendering them then toggling their display status with JS?
+        - When they go to the event page it loads their current invoice if not paid, new one if not paid
     - [] When you register for those time slots, it adds the registration to the invoice form in the bar at the bottom
         - Submitting the invoice form creates all the associated registrations along with the invoice
         - Will need some way to check for duplicate registrations, probably unable to do it on frontend and a backend check